22940dev/hugo-frameview/content/about.md

 👋 I love [making](https://nikitavoloboev.xyz/projects/) and [sharing](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) things I have built with the world.

-🚙 Born in Moscow.
-Currently looking for internship and work opportunities.

 🔭 I am creating an [Open Source Website](https://github.com/learn-anything/learn-anything) for [learning any topic on Earth with Interactive Maps](https://learn-anything.xyz/).

 🚀 With it, I want to [accelerate the way in which people learn](https://github.com/learn-anything/learn-anything/wiki/White-Paper) by providing the most efficient paths for learning anything.